-- (1) January 1 payments shown in the prior year. - (2) Excludes the Refunded Bonds.
-See "Use of Proceeds-Plan of Refunding." - (3) For the Junior Lien Obligations and Multi-Modal LTGO/Sewer Bonds, annual interest expense is based on a rate of 1.05% in 2015.
-The projections assume interest rates on Variable Rate Obligations of 4.95% in 2016 and 5.40% thereafter, which are equal to 90% of the assumed long-term rate for additional Parity Bonds.
-The Junior Lien Obligations have bullet maturities in 2032, 2042, and 2043, and additionally will have a mandatory tender in 2016 associated with the Junior Lien Sewer Revenue Bonds, Series 2015A and 2015B, which are expected to be issued on November 24, 2015.
-The Multi-Modal LTGO/Sewer Bonds have a bullet maturity in 2040. - (4) The Subordinate Lien Obligations consist of the commercial paper notes that are scheduled to be redeemed on November 24, 2015, from the proceeds of the expected issuance of the Junior Lien Sewer Revenue Bonds, Series 2015A and 2015B (expected to close on November 24, 2015).
+- (1) January 1 payments shown in the prior year. - (2) Includes debt service on the 2015B Bonds and excludes debt service on the bonds refunded by the 2015B Bonds. - (3) Annual interest expense for the Junior Lien Obligations and the Multi-Modal LTGO/Sewer Bonds is based on a rate of 1.05% in 2015.
+The projections assume interest rates on Variable Rate Obligations (other than the Bonds) of 4.95% in 2016 and 5.40% thereafter, which are equal to 90% of the assumed long-term rate for additional Parity Bonds.
+The outstanding Junior Lien Obligations have bullet maturities in 2032, 2042, and 2043.
+The Bonds have a bullet maturity in 2046 but will be subject to mandatory tender on November 16, 2016.
+The Multi-Modal LTGO/Sewer Bonds have a bullet maturity in 2040. - (4) The Subordinate Lien Obligations consist of the commercial paper notes that are scheduled to be retired on November 24, 2015, from the proceeds of the Bonds.
 Interest expense on the Subordinate Lien Obligations for 2015 is based on an interest rate of 1.05%.
-See "Security and Sources of Payment for the Bonds-Outstanding Sewer System Obligations-Credit Facilities." - (5) Excludes debt service on \$104.0 million of outstanding loan commitments from Ecology.
+See "Security and Sources of Payment for the Bonds-Outstanding Sewer System Obligations-Credit Facilities." - (5) Excludes debt service on \$59.4 million of outstanding loan commitments from Ecology.
 See "The Sewer System-Future Sewer System Financing Plans." - (6) Revenue of the System is not pledged to the payment of the QECB Bonds.
 See "Security and Sources of Payment for the Bonds-Outstanding Sewer System Obligations."
 Annual interest expense excludes the federal subsidy that is expected to be received.